suraj-navagire/techDoc/collectionFramework/readme.txt

                     It can also provide custom sorting using comparator.
 Null keys are not allowed.
 Null values are allowed.

+Need of Concurrent Collections -
+    1. Old collections (i.e. ArrayList, HashMap, HashSet etc.) are not synchronized.
+    2. We can use Vector and HashTable as these are synchronized, but they lock the entire object.
+So performance is poor in this case.
+    3. We can use following to get synchronized objects of old collection classes :-
+        a.
+Collections.SynchronizedList(list)
+        b.
+Collections.SynchronizedSet(set)
+        c.
+Collections.Synchronized(map)
+        But these returned objects are also poor in performance as all methods are synchronized.
+    4. Old java collections are failfast.

+   To overcome all these issues we need concurrent collections

+ConcurrentModificationException -
+    This exception is thrown by iterator of collection when shared collection got updated by another thread while iterating on this shared collection.
+    Each collection (i.e. ArrayList, LinkedList, HashMap etc.) returns iterator.
+Iterator implementation is also given by these collections only.
+In that while returning next() it checks for count.
+If they found they if current count of collection is not same as start of iteration then it throws this exception.

+    This is also known as fail-fast.
+One of the problem with old java collections.

+    Example :- org.example.concurrent.ConcurrentModificationExceptionExample

+How concurrent collections solve all these problems of old collections -
+    In old collections full object gets locked and in new concurrent collections entire collections gets divided into number of segments.
+    Lock gets applied on individual segment.
+So multiple threads can work on different segments simultaneously.

+java.util.concurrent package -
+    Map(I) -
+        1. ConcurrentMap (I) -
+            1. ConcurrentHashMap -
+                - This class we can use for HashMap if multithreaded environment is there, and we want the best performance.
+                - This is fail-safe i.e. does not throw ConcurrentModificationException.
+                    Example : org.example.concurrent.FailSafeExample
+                - Null is not allowed as key or value in this.

+                Internal working :
+                    1. Internally it used Node[] i.e. array of Node same as HshMap.
+                    2. This array get divided into 16 buckets by default.
+These buckets are also known as segments.
+                    3. So 16 threads can work parallel on this map.
+So is also known as concurrency level.
+Here concurrency level is 16 by default.
+                    4. Read operation does not require lock.
+                    5. Lock gets applied at the time of updating the map i.e. put, remove etc.
+                    6. This lock gets applied on that bucket only.
+Other buckets are free for other threads.
+                    7. Depending on number of core and other factors we can increase or decrease the concurrency level at the time of invoking the constructor. but ideally we should not touch the default as it might decrease performance.

+    Collection (I) -
+        List (I) -
+            CopyOnWriteArrayList -
+                - Multiple threads can perform read operation at same time.
+                - At the time of update, it creates copy of main object and performs update on that copied object and makes this copied object as main object.
+                - Read happens on main object.
+                - So if we do 100 updates then 100 copies will get created.
+That's why we should use this only if less updates and more reads are required.

+                Difference over ArrayList :
+                    1. Iterator of this is fail-safe.
+                    2. In ArrayList iterator can remove elements but here it cannot.
+If we try we will get unsupported Exception

+        Set (I) -
+            CopyOnWriteArraySet -
+                - Multiple threads can perform read operation at same time.
+                - At the time of update, it creates copy of main object and performs update on that copied object and makes this copied object as main object.
+                - Read happens on main object.
+                - So if we do 100 updates then 100 copies will get created.
+That's why we should use this only if less updates and more reads are required.

+                Difference over ArrayList :
+                    1. Iterator of this is fail-safe.
+                    2. If we try we will get unsupported Exception

 Cursor -
     Cursor is an object which is used to traverse over a collection or list of objects.